-Under 2023 zoning, single detached residences and accessory dwelling units are the most likely forms of future residential development in the subarea.
-This future construction of residential units is unlikely to result in much new construction of affordable units along with the market-rate housing.
+Under 2023 zoning, single detached homes and accessory dwelling units are the most likely forms of future residential development in the subarea.
+This future construction of residential units is unlikely to result in much new construction of affordable units with the market-rate housing.
+The County's Inclusionary Housing Program, which incentivizes development of affordable housing in exchange for density bonuses, only applies in the urban areas of unincorporated King County, Vashon Rural Town, and Snoqualmie Pass Rural Town.